lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-05-giantmeningioma.md

 ### NUANCES AND DECISION STRATEGY
 - CT bone - study abnormal anatomy of affected bone and venous drainage - diploic veins anatomy - prepare blood transfusion hemostats
 - MRI - study vasculature of scalp and duramater that may feed the tumor - prevent important hemorrhage during craniotomy
 - Preoperative venous sequence MRI to study the venous system - patency occlusion of venous sinus and developed collaterals pathways
 - Avoid sacrifice of patent venous collaterals pathways - hypertrophic inferior sagital sinus
 - T2 sequence - predicting consistency of tumor and relationship neurovascular structures like the cingulate and pericallosal arteries
+- Keep surgical field moist to avoid venous gas embolism and venous sinuses covered with moist cottonoids specially
+- Ligation temporal - wait for 10 min neurophysiology changes and effect on tissue congestion
 - Appropriate hidration and corticoid and antiepileptic medication - drastic change of pressure and decompresion

 ### RESOURCES